-The 3.100% notes due 2061 (which we refer to as the "2061 notes" and, together with the 2033 notes and the 2041 notes, the "notes") will mature on January 22, 2061 and will bear interest at a rate of 3.100% per year.
-Interest on the 2061 notes is payable on January 22 and July 22 of each year, commencing on January 22, 2022.
-The 2061 notes will be a further issuance of, and will be consolidated, form a single series, and be fully fungible with our outstanding 3.100% Notes due 2061 issued in an aggregate principal amount of US\$1,500,000,000 on January 22, 2021 (the "original 2061 notes").
-After giving effect to the offering, the total amount outstanding of our 3.100% Notes due 2061 will be US\$2,000,000,000.
-Chile may redeem the 2061 notes, in whole or in part, on or after July 22, 2060 at par plus accrued interest as described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.
+The 1.300% notes due 2036 (which we refer to as the "2036 notes" and, together with the 2027 notes, the "notes") will mature on July 26, 2036, and will bear interest at a rate of 1.300% per year.
+Interest on the 2036 notes is payable on July 26 of each year, commencing on July 26, 2022.
+Chile may redeem the 2036 notes, in whole or in part, on or after April 26, 2036, at par plus accrued interest as described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.

-Each series of notes will be issued under an indenture and constitute a separate series of debt securities under the indenture, in the case of the 2041 notes and the 2061 notes, together with the original 2041 notes and original 2061 notes, respectively.
+Each series of notes will be issued under an indenture and constitute a separate series of debt securities thereunder.
 The indenture contains provisions regarding future modifications to the terms of the notes that differ from those applicable to Chile's outstanding public external indebtedness issued prior to December 2, 2014.
-Under these provisions, which are described beginning on page 7 of the accompanying prospectus dated July 21, 2021, Chile may amend the payment provisions of any series of debt securities (including the notes) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities, more than 662/3% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.
+Under these provisions, which are described beginning on page 7 of the accompanying prospectus dated July 21, 2021, Chile may amend the payment provisions of any series of debt securities (including the notes) and other reserve matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than $66^2/3\%$ of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.